CaptainDario/DaKanji-Single-Kanji-Recognition/README.md

 ## Inference

-In the releases section pretrained model weights can be found.
-Also a TensorFlow lite model is available.
+In the releases section, pretrained model weights can be found.
+Also, a TensorFlow lite model is available.

 **Input:**
 The input should be a *grayscale* image of *any size*.